What Is the CICO Diet and Can It Help You Lose Weight?

 How Does CICO Work?

-Unless you’re a bodybuilder or exercising enough to shift your hormones towards muscle growth, most of these extra calories will be stored as fat.
+Unless you’re a bodybuilder or increasing energy expenditure enough to shift your hormones towards muscle growth, most of these extra calories will be stored as fat.

 What Are the Potential Benefits of CICO?